YenWenWang/NSFInvasion2022/Linux/Advance.markdown

 </details>
 <br/>

 Lastly, let's try to write a code to turn fastq files to fasta files!
-Make a small fastq file with only 20 lines with `head`.
+Subset a fastq file with `head -n 40` to your current directory.
 Remember fastqs are in four line blocks.
 The first line is the sequence name with `@` at the beginning.
 And the second line is the sequence.
 Here, `%` will be useful.
 It outputs remainder from a division.
 For example, `9 % 3 == 0` and `6 % 5 == 1`.
 Also, you don't need to do it solely with `awk`.
 Be creative!